 Instead of complaining and shaking our heads about the woes of our country’s schools, let’s lift the needs of educators and learners in each building to God.Instead of complaining and shaking our heads about the woes of our country’s schools, let’s lift the needs of educators and learners in each building to God.
 Click To Tweet

 Children need joy and laughter along with academics and the discipline of hard work.
-I’m praying that joy and academic excellence will be restored in schools this year.
+I’m praying that joy and academic excellence will fill halls and classrooms this year.